bigbeefus/DMod40k/content/Core Rules.md

 If the marker or unit would land in a location that would result in a Mishap, roll on the table as normal.
 The Marker is not a unit, but follows all rules for unit placement as if it were.

 At the beginning of the player’s following turn, replace the marker with the first model in the unit as normal.
-The unit may receive orders as if it had been on the board for a full turn.
+The unit may receive orders as if it had been on the board for a full turn, but may not charge if it performed a move action.
 The unit counts as having moved for the purposes of any abilities.

 ### **Mishap**